 This arrangement made Pleime camp appeared still vulnerable for an attack and remained appealing to B3 Field Front Command.

-At this point the herding phase ended and was followed by the enticing phase which was assigned to 3rd Air Cavalry Brigade with Silver Bayonet I operation.
+At this point, the herding phase ended and was followed by the enticing phase which was assigned to the 3rd Air Cavalry Brigade with Silver Bayonet I operation.
 3rd Air Cavalry was ordered to switch the direction of enemy search operations from west to east (Pleiku Campaign, page 67):

 aiming at letting B3 Field Front to believe that the American troops had lost the enemy tracks (Pleiku Campaign, page 73):

 and that it was the appropriate time to switch to an offensive posture in preparation for the second attack against Pleime camp (Pleiku Campaign, page 76):